Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.8.3 Changes.md

-# Working Title CJ4 v0.8.5 Changes
+# Working Title CJ4 v0.8.3 Changes

-Welcome to the Working Title CJ4 v0.8.5
+Welcome to the Working Title CJ4 v0.8.3.
+This is a point release to primarily address pitch oscillations during climb and cruise.

 ## Installation
 Installation is easy, simply copy the `workingtitle-aircraft-cj4` folder inside the zip file to your MSFS Community folder.